Kennedy Range National Park

 The colours and patterns in the rock-faces were also incredible.
 Even those with least bit of interest in geology will struggle not to take a closer look.

 In 1878 Jimba Jimba was the first pastoral lease taken up near the range and it became a successful wool producer.
-While large areas of the current Kennedy Range National Park at one time became pastoral leases the aridness of these areas protected them from heavy grazing and left them relatively intact.
+While large areas of the current Kennedy Range National Park at one time were pastoral leases the aridness of these areas protected them from heavy grazing and left them relatively intact.
 In 1997 the unviable Binthalya pastoral lease was acquired to form the Kennedy Range National Park.